 The rest of Wild Bees ingredients are almost entirely native plant extracts that have been used for thousands of years by our country’s Indigenous people.
 Some of our favourites include Kakadu Plum, the richest source of vitamin C known in the world, Lemon Myrtle, which heals and firms skin (and will tighten your pores!), Tasmanian Blue Gum for soothing and softening skin, and Tea Tree for its antiseptic properties.

-Honestly, we couldn’t bee more impressed with Wild Bee skincare.
+With an incredible range of sustainable skincare to choose from, including serums, creams, balms, Rosehip Oil and Hyaluronic Acid, we couldn’t bee more impressed with Wild Bee skincare.
 We get what all the buzz is about.

 Want to know where Wild Bee Skincare sits and what they’re working on in terms of these 5 values?
 Hover over these values to find out.